 The NC is responsible for assessing the effectiveness of the Board as a whole and the Board committees, and for assessing the contribution of the Chairman and each individual Director to the effectiveness of the Board.
 The NC has established a review process and proposed objective performance criteria set out in assessment checklists which are approved by the Board.
-The NC assesses the Board's effectiveness as a whole, which takes into consideration factors such as the Board's structure, conduct of meetings, access to information, risk management and internal control, and the Board's relationship with the Management.
+The NC assesses the Board's effectiveness as a whole, which takes into consideration factors such as the Board's relationship with the Management.
 The NC also assesses the Board's performance based on a set of quantitative criteria and financial performance indicators as well as share price performance.
 The NC assesses the individual Directors' performance, which takes into consideration factors such as commitment of time for meetings, level of participation and contribution at such meetings and the technical knowledge of the Directors.
 In view of the new Board, where circumstances deem it necessary for any of the performance criteria to be changed, the Board will justify such changes.